messagemedia/n8n-engage/DEPLOYMENT.md

-# Deployment Guide: @sinch-engage/n8n-nodes-sinch-engage
+# Deployment Guide: n8n-nodes-sinch-engage

-This guide explains how to deploy the n8n Sinch Engage SMS node to the Sinch Engage NPM organization using your personal access token.
+This guide explains how to deploy the n8n Sinch Engage SMS node using a two-phase approach:
+1. **Development Phase**: Deploy to personal account with unique name for testing
+2. **Production Phase**: Deploy to Sinch Engage organization with final name

 ## Overview

-The deployment process uses a local script that:
+The deployment process uses a two-phase approach:

-- ✅ Builds the package
+### Phase 1: Development (Personal Account)
+- Deploy to personal NPM account with unique development name
+- Test and iterate freely without organization constraints
+- Unpublish development versions when ready for production

+### Phase 2: Production (Organization)
+- Deploy to `@sinch-engage` organization with final name
+- Use stable version numbers (no alpha)
-- ✅ Prompts for NPM credentials
+- Permanent deployment for production use

-- ✅ Publishes with alpha tag
-- ✅ Provides post-deployment instructions
+### Available Scripts
+- `deploy-to-npm.sh` - Publishes current package (development or production)
+- `unpublish-dev-package.sh` - Safely unpublishes development versions

 ## Prerequisites